d-paniutycz/fizz-buzz/README.md

 source: [Wikipedia](https://en.wikipedia.org/wiki/Fizz_buzz)

 ### SOLID implementation
 [SOLID](https://en.wikipedia.org/wiki/SOLID) is a set of principles for a better code quality.
 Second principle states that the code should be open for extension and closed for modification.
 Adding a new rule to the game should have no consequences elsewhere, and the current code should be not modified directly.
-This implementation covers other principles asswell.
+This implementation covers other principles aswell.

 #### Architecture
 The implementation consists of three related logic layers, each layer is responsible for one task and can be replaced or extended at will.
 The first layer is the `Game` class and is responsible for the game flow.
 The second layer is a `Ruleset` collection which is the manager, responsible for controlling all operations on provided rules.
 The third layer are the `Rule` classes where the logical check take place.
 Each game has single ruleset which may contain multiple rules.
 For extension and usage examples see the [examples](./examples) directory.